 Key takeaways

-• In order to refinance a student loan, lenders like to see a strong credit score, a stable income, a degree and a decent debt-to-income ratio.
+• In order to refinance a student loan, lenders tend to require a strong credit score, a stable income, a degree and a decent debt-to-income ratio.

 • Lenders require a minimum refinancing amount, which is the amount you still have to pay on the loan.
 This is so the lender can make enough interest.

-• You'll need to provide detailed paperwork as part of the refinance, like tax documents, bank statements, transcripts and IDs.
+• As part of the refinance, you’ll likely need to provide detailed paperwork, such as tax documents, bank statements, transcripts and IDs.

-Refinancing your student loans could get you a lower interest rate, lower monthly payments and different repayment terms than your current student loans offer.
-However, you may need to find a new lender to refinance your loans to get more favorable terms and meet the minimum financing requirements.
+If you’re struggling to make student loan payments or want to free up more space in your monthly budget, refinancing could help.
+Refinancing your student loans could give you a lower interest rate, lower monthly payments and different repayment terms than your current student loans offer.
+However, you may need to find a new lender to do so.

 In order to qualify to refinance a student loan, you will need a good credit score.
 Your credit history and credit score are some of the biggest influences on your eligibility for student loan refinancing.
 The higher your credit score, the more likely you will qualify for competitive terms when refinancing your student loan.